Siriarveti/WeatherApp-/README.md

 Weather is sometimes difficult to predict.
 This accurate weather app allows to find out a detailed forecast wherever you are, for any time of the day by tapping on the icons:

+5-days weather forecast
 Current and “Feels like” temperature
-Wind speed and direction
+Wind speed
 Pressure and precipitation information
-Sunrise/sunset time
-Weather Radar & Rain maps